michalklempa/docker-nifi-registry/README.md

 ## Running a container
 ### Standalone Instance, Unsecured
-The minimum to run a NiFi Registry instance is as follows:
+The minimum to run a NiFi Registry instance is as follows (compose: [docker-compose.simple.yml](docker-compose.simple.yml)):
 ```
     docker run --name nifi-registry \
       -p 18080:18080 \